PenniGEM2019/MIYAGI-Open-source-wax-printing-conversion-kit-/README.md

    * .stl file to print

 #### Steps:
-1. Create a device you are intended to print and save it as .stl file, or download our Miyagi_sample.stl file.
+1. Create a device to print and save it as .stl file, or download our Miyagi_sample.stl file.
-     - Make sure a device you create can be drawn with only one stroke of line.
+     - Make sure the device you create can be drawn with only one stroke of line.

 2. Open PrusaSlicer and upload the .stl file.